Zorin95670/e2e-test-runner/README.md

 Then I expect one resource of "<value>" equals to "<expected>" as "<type>" Then I expect one resource of "<value>" contains "<field>" equals to "<expected>" Then I expect one resource of "<value>" contains "<field>" equals to "<expected>" as "<type>"

+# 🔐 Manipulate localStorage
+Given I set in localstorage field "<key>" with "<value>" Then I expect localstorage field "<key>" is "<expected>" Then I delete "<key>" in localstorage
+Then I set localstorage field "<localStorageField>" to context field "<contextField>" Then I set localstorage field "<localStorageField>" to context field "<contextField>" as "<type>"
 ```

 ## 🚧 Missing a Step?